Something in the Water's economic impact on Virginia, weather forecast and Richmond performers

 There will very likely be steady rain Friday afternoon into the evening, Sublette said.
 Afternoons on Saturday and Sunday will be in the lower 70s with nights in the upper 50s.

-In 2019, severe weather canceled Friday’s shows, bringing 40-60 mph winds, hail and the threat of tornadoes.
+In 2019, severe weather canceled Friday’s shows, bringing 40 to 60 mph winds, hail and the threat of tornadoes.
 A portion of ticket sales were refunded, but the rest of the three-day festival went on without a hitch.

 How the festival returned to the beach